Miguel Cabrera Player Props: Tigers vs. Twins

-Miguel Cabrera -- with a slugging percentage of .667 in his past 10 games, including seven extra-base hits -- will be in action for the Detroit Tigers against the Minnesota Twins, with Louie Varland on the hill, on June 18 at 2:10 PM ET.
+Miguel Cabrera and his .421 on-base percentage over his past 10 games (108 points higher than his season-long percentage), will be in action for the Detroit Tigers versus the Minnesota Twins and Kenta Maeda on June 23 at 6:40 PM ET.

-He had a one-hit showing in his previous game (1-for-3) against the Twins.
+In his last game he had a hitless performance (0-for-2) against the Royals.

 Miguel Cabrera Game Info & Props vs. the Twins